h

 Jay has acted in a number of conspiracy cases over the years, including conspiracy to defraud, conspiracy to burgle and conspiracy to murder.

-R -v- SD – Central Criminal Court [2025]
+R -v- SD – Central Criminal Court [Trial in 2026]

 Jay is instructed as sole counsel to represent a defendant accused of attempted murder by shooting, S18 GBH, possession of a firearm with intent and possession of live ammunition.